How does Platts assess JKM™?

-Platts was the first to launch daily LNG price assessments for cargoes trading in Asia, starting with Platts JKM™ in February 2009.
-As global supply and market participation grow, the uptick in liquidity of spot trading has seen the Platts JKM™ being increasingly used as a price reference for trades both in and outside Asia.
+S&P Global Platts launched the first daily LNG price assessment for cargoes trading in Asia – Platts JKM™ – in February 2009.
+As global supply and market participation grow, the uptick in spot trading liquidity has seen the Platts JKM™ being increasingly used as the basis for trades both in and outside Asia.